kaaac/Titanium-Plates-Theme/README.md

-# Caccia's Theme for Racing League Tools
+# Modern Racing Theme for Racing League Tools

 We are very excited to introduce you to the Racing League Tools theme by Caccia.